rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/_index.md

 ### Install cert-manager

+> **Note:** cert-manager is only required for Rancher generated and LetsEncrypt issued certificates.
+You may skip this step if you are bringing your own certificates and using the `ingress.tls.source=secret` option.

 Rancher relies on [cert-manager](https://github.com/kubernetes/charts/tree/master/stable/cert-manager) from the Kubernetes Helm "stable" catalog to issue self-signed or LetsEncrypt certificates.

 Install `cert-manager` from the Helm stable catalog.